Marabii/Cloud-Project/README.md

 3. The **Consolidator Worker** will consolidate the statistics and send the updated data to another SQS queue.
 4. The **Export Client** will take the final data from SQS and export it to `finalData.csv` in the `processed-data` folder in S3.

+---

+## **Note**

+We had problems implementing our solution on aws academy due to restrictive permissions, we thus created our own aws account and managed to make it work there.
+For any more details please contact us at minehamza97@gmail.com